They thought the books had burned in 1895, but they were hiding in plain sight

 The illustration in this medical text shows a human skull.
 (Photo by Lathan Goumas, University Communications)

-The books bear stamps in red or purple ink, which the University Librarian (there was only one at the time) used to mark ownership.
-Many have shelf markings noting exactly where they would have been located in the Rotunda’s Dome Room, which served as the University’s library.
+The books bear stamps in red or purple ink, which were used to mark ownership.
+Many have stamps and spine labels markings noting where they would have been located in the Rotunda’s Dome Room, which served as the University’s library.

 Dating the texts is a bit like playing detective, Greenwood said.
 She and her colleagues must carefully examine the books and check with other sources, including a 19th-century library catalog.